 How far have fire ants spread?
 Why are they a problem?

-See detailed maps of the insect's current distribution on the Queensland Department of Primary Industries' fire ants website.
+See detailed maps of the insect's current Queensland distribution on the Queensland Department of Agriculture, Fisheries and Forestry website.

 Why are fire ants a problem?

 In the USA, fire ants are estimated to cause economic losses in excess of $1 billion annually.
 Similar impacts are expected to occur in Australia if fire ants are not eradicated.
 The insects:

 - invade our backyards, parks and recreational areas